otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-04.2-message-queues-background-jobs-scheduling/README.md

 ### 2.2 Setup

-Start a Redis container:

-Add to `docker-compose.yml`:
+Add a Redis service to `docker-compose.yml`:

 ```yaml
 redis: